 Over/under: A commonly available over/under bet available in football is over/under 2.5 goals.
 By introducing a decimal, this removes the possibility of a draw, leaving only two possible outcomes.
 Some bookmakers like to introduce an extra outcome to the book.
 3 outcomes might include; fewer than 2 goals; exactly 2 goals; and more than 2 goals.
 Other bookmakers introduce even more, although this is with a view to increasing their profit margin on the book.

 Point spread: The predicted scoring differential between two opponents as quoted by a sports book.

 Punter: The individual who puts on a bet.

 Scorecast: This is a bet where you predict the first goal score and the correct score.
 Odds are good but getting these right is very difficult.

 Three-way betting or 1X2: Betting on a home win/ draw/ or away win.
-1X2 because in betting shops, you mark 1 for home win, X for a draw and 2 for an away win.
+1X2 because in betting shops, you mark 1 for a home win, X for a draw and 2 for an away win.

 Under: An increasingly popular football fixed odds market is total goals betting, sometimes known as over/under.
 A commonly available over/under bet available in football is over/under 2.5 goals.

 Underdog: A team or individual that is expected to lose.